-This Easter is certainly unlikely to be like any other we have experienced before.
-Add an abundance of chocolate to lockdown and sticking to your usual healthy routine might be more challenging than usual.
+Add an abundance of chocolate to lockdown and sticking to a healthy routine may well be more challenging than usual.

 Here’s how to enjoy it in a healthy, balanced way.